kchia/project-local-library/readme.md

 Each book represents a physical book but also contains additional information.
 In particular:

-- The `authorId` matches up with an author.
+- The `authorId` matches up the book with an author.
 It represents who wrote the book.
 - The `borrows` array is a list of transactions that have ocurred with this book.
-For example, in the example above the book has been borrowed three times.
+In the above example, the book has been borrowed three times, since there are three transaction objects in the array.
-  - The `id` for each "borrow" record matches with an account ID.
-In the above example, the account with an ID of `"5f446f2e2a4fcd687493a775"` has not yet returned the book, meaning they still are in possession of it.
+  - The `id` property for each `"borrow"` record matches each transaction with an account ID, whereas the `returned` property is a boolean value representing whether or not the book has been returned.
+In the above example, the account with an ID of `"5f446f2e2a4fcd687493a775"` has not yet returned the book, meaning they still are in possession of it, so its `returned` value is set to `false`.

 ## Functions